History of Catalan: 18th century to the present: Spain

 After the Nueva Planta Decrees, the use of Catalan in administration and education was banned in the Kingdom of Spain.
+The administrative use of the Catalan language was replaced with Spanish.
+While theoretically the replacement solely affected the Royal Audience, the king provided with secret instructions to the royal officers in Catalan territory: they "will take the utmost care to introduce the Castilian [Spanish] language, for which purpose he will give the most temperate and disguised measures so that the effect is achieved, without the care being noticed."

-The effect was limited on the society, upon the official survey the Statistics Office of the French Ministry of the Interior asked the prefects, in 1807, regarding the limits of the French language.
+The effects were initially limited on society, upon the official survey the Statistics Office of the French Ministry of the Interior asked the prefects, in 1807, regarding the limits of the French language.
 The survey found that in Roussillon, almost only Catalan was spoken, and since Napoleon wanted to incorporate Catalonia into France, as happened in 1812, the consul in Barcelona was also asked.
 He declared that Catalan "is taught in schools, it is printed and spoken, not only among the lower class, but also among people of first quality, also in social gatherings, as in visits and congresses", indicating that it was spoken everywhere "with the exception of the royal courts".
-He also indicated that Catalan was spoken "in the Kingdom of Valencia, in the islands of Mallorca, Menorca, Ibiza, Sardinia, Corsica and much of Sicily, in the Vall d "Aran and Cerdaña".
+He also indicated that Catalan was spoken "in the Kingdom of Valencia, in the islands of Mallorca, Menorca, Ibiza, Sardinia, Corsica and much of Sicily, in the Vall d'Aran and Cerdanya".

-It was not until the Renaixença that use of the Catalan language saw a resurgence.
+During the Renaixença that use of the Catalan language also saw an increase in usage.
 During the Second Spanish Republic (1931-1939) Catalan became the official language of Catalonia (alongside Spanish), being used extensively by the Generalitat, the Catalan institution of self-government.

 In Francoist Spain (1939–1975), the use of Spanish in place of Catalan was promoted, and public use of Catalan was initially repressed and discouraged by official propaganda campaigns.
 The use of Catalan in government-run institutions and in public events was banned.
 During later stages of Francoist Spain, certain folkloric or religious celebrations in Catalan were allowed to resume and were tolerated.
 Use of Catalan in the mass media was initially forbidden, but beginning in the early 1950s, it was permitted in the theater.
 Publishing in Catalan continued throughout the Spanish State.
 There were attempts at prohibiting the use of spoken Catalan in public and in commerce, and all advertising and signage had to be in Spanish, as did all written communication in business.